 - Providing education and advice about how to comply with the laws and why complying is important.

-- Processing and providing public access to disclosure statements filed by candidates, committees, officeholders, city officials, lobbying entities, bidders, contractors, and others.
+- Processing and providing public access to disclosure statements filed by candidates, committees, officeholders, city officials, lobbying entities, bidders, contractors, developers, and others.

 - Conducting audits and confidential enforcement investigations to help ensure compliance.